List of Cobra (G.I. Joe) characters: Guillotine

-Guillotine is a former Navy SEAL who defected to Cobra, because he felt the SEALs were not ruthless enough.
+Guillotine is a former Navy SEAL who defected to Cobra because he felt the SEALs were not ruthless enough.
 He became a Cobra Eel, quickly rising in rank due to his ruthlessness.
 Cobra Commander personally selected him to lead the elite Plague Troopers.
 He designed the Plague training program and selected the unit's members.
 Guillotine was released as an action figure in 2006, as part of the "Plague Troopers vs Steel Brigade" set.

 Hannibal

 Hannibal was released as an action figure in 2006, as part of a comic book 3-pack, along with Agent Courtney Krieger and Spirit Iron-Knife.

-He first appeared in the Devil's Due G.I.
-Joe series, and is named for the Carthage general who fought Rome in the Second Punic War.
-He is a clone of Hannibal, who was created alongside Serpentor by Dr. Mindbender, using the original's DNA and aged a few years.
-He escaped his foster family to reunite the other Serpentor clones along with Dr. Mindbender, and served in the Coil under Serpentor, until being taken into custody after their defeat.
+Hannibal first appeared in the Devil's Due G.I.
+Joe series, and is named for the Carthaginian general of the same name who fought Rome in the Second Punic War.
+He is also a clone of Serpentor who was created by Doctor Mindbender and aged a few years.
+As a teenager, Hannibal escaped his foster family to reunite the other Serpentor clones that were younger than him and reunited with Doctor Mindbender.
+He served in the Coil under Serpentor until being taken into custody after their defeat.
 He now serves as a general in Cobra, seeking to help Cobra Commander conquer the world.
-He is willing to sacrifice his own men to win a battle.
+Hannibal is willing to sacrifice his own men to win a battle.